(THIS POSITION HAS BEEN FILLED)

 - 15 days paid time off (PTO) per year that increases with continued employment; additional benefits for former Hillel and BBYO employees (Talent Alliance)

 - Office closures and floating holidays for Jewish and US holidays

 - 401k matching after one year of employment

-- Quarterly paid day of service (give back to your community!)
+- Quarterly paid day of service (an opportunity to give back to your community)

-- Highly qualified, creative, and go-getter teammates and supervisor
+- Highly qualified, creative, and go-getter teammates and a dedicated supervisor

 How Moishe House Pays You: